 - Wear gloves when cleaning grout because some chemicals can be harsh to the skin.

-- Be sure to test the grout cleaner in an inconspicuous area to make sure it does not discolor your grout before you use it, particularly on dark-colored and epoxy-based grouts.
+- Test the grout cleaner in an inconspicuous area to make sure it does not discolor your grout before you use it, particularly on dark-colored and epoxy-based grouts.

-- Remember to safely dispose of cleaners with baking soda and bleach or peroxide pastes once you're done cleaning with them.
+- Remember to safely dispose of homemade cleaners with baking soda and bleach or peroxide once you're done cleaning with them.
 They are for one-time use only and should not be stored.

 - Store the vinegar and Dawn in a spray bottle.

 - Avoid using wire brushes or any metal tools because these will damage the grout.